openvinotoolkit/model_server/docs/face_detection_script_example.md

 # Running Person-Vehicle-Detection with Example Script<a name="persondetection"></a>

 The Face Detection Example script can be a reference script to run various other Detection models.
-Run through the following steps to use Person-Vehicle OpenVINO&trade; Model with OpenVINO&trade; Model Server
+Run through the following steps to use Person-Vehicle OpenVINO&trade; Model with OpenVINO&trade; Model Server.

 ### Download the model from OpenVINO&trade; Model Zoo.